 They were slave owners.
 This fact didn’t surprise me.

 Two years ago, Mercy had come over to teach me some things about land and cleansing it.
 We had walked into our back yard into the tree line.
-She stopped me and asked me to look around me and tell her what I sensed in the Spirit.
+She stopped me and asked me to look around me and tell her what I sensed in the spirit.
 Immediately, I had the impression that a Native American was crouching behind a tree in front of us.
-After I shared what I had seen, she asked me how did the Native American feel, and I said, “It feels like he is being driven from this land, and he is very afraid.”
+After I shared what I had seen, she asked me how did the Native American seem, and I said, “It appears he is being driven from this land, and he is very afraid.”

 “Bingo,” she said.
 “Now, as the current landowners here, you have a right to ask for forgiveness of this Native, on behalf of those who have owned the land before you, for forgiveness for driving him off of this land, and for any other evils that may have been perpetrated on his people by the white settlers.”